-I really didn’t expect Baked Onions to be so big on flavor, but it really was.
+I really didn’t expect Baked Onions to be so big on flavor, but it was a delectable side dish.

 Here’s what I did.

-I added 2 cups of crushed potato chips and sprinkled them over top of the onions.
+Add 2 cups of crushed potato chips and sprinkle them over top of the onions.

 Pour a can of cream of mushroom soup into a small mixing bowl.

 Pour cream of mushroom soup mixture over top of the cheese.
 Sprinkle with cayenne pepper.